 Insects are still regarded as novel feed ingredients.
 And while their production has been steadily rising for the past decade, some time will need to pass before they get closer to soy’s level of supply, convenience, and price.

 But the moment we factor in the hidden costs of soy, from deforestation to food miles, it becomes clear that it may not be the best choice, while other feeds provide a more environmentally friendly alternative.

 Is insect feed sustainable?

 Climate change is a rising concern for all farms nationwide and beyond.
-With British farming’s 2040 Net Zero goal, the pressure is on for farmers to optimise the way they use their land and care for their animals.
+With British farming’s 2040 Net Zero goal, the pressure is on to optimise the way we use land and care for animals.
 After all, food production is responsible for about one-third of the global emissions.

 Most of agriculture’s global impact is based on how the land is used, including land use change.
 In the worst-case scenario that would be deforestation – a practice often linked to the cultivation of soy.

 The UK imports over 3.3m tonnes of soy annually, with most of it going to animal feed.
 Over 1 million of it could be attributed to deforestation as it fails basic traceability requirements.

 When it comes to land use, insect protein needs a fraction of the space that soy needs.
 Insects, especially the black soldier fly larvae, are more than happy to remain in darker and denser surroundings, making them perfect for a vertical farming infrastructure.
 This results in insects having a much better yield while using fewer resources.

 And while most soy comes from abroad, insects can grow locally – even directly on the farm.
 This supports the idea of a localised food chain where local produce benefits local communities (if you want to read more on why we think the future of food is local, see this post).

 Which one has more protein – soy or insect feed?